srp33/ShinyLearner/UserScripts/docs/nestedclassification_montecarlo.md

     If the --verbose argument is set to true, detailed information about the processing steps will be printed to standard out.
 This flag is typically used for debugging purposes.

     When a value is specified for --temp-dir, temporary files will be stored in the specified location; otherwise, temporary files will be stored in the operating system's default location for temporary files.
-WARNING: **Any** file that is currently present in this directory will be removed when ShinyLearner executes.

 OUTPUTS